-Never hurry to end the recipe, as the condensation process might take some long time.
+Never hurry to end the recipe, as the condensation process might take a long time.
 Once the mixture thickens, add cardamom powder and sugar.
 You will see that the dessert might become slightly water now due to the addition of sugar, but don’t worry continuously stir to thicken it back.
 Now it’s time to turn off the flame.
 The dessert will thicken further as it cools down.

 IMPORTANT: INFORMATION ON SHIPMENT

 Please note that orders will be processed as per usual from our end, but delivery depends on your location and local government rules.
 Though we are doing our best to ensure that your order is delivered at your doorstep, sometimes, you may be required to pick it up from your local courier office.